-ATTACH PROJECT EXCEL BUDGET SHOWING CURRENT APPROXIMATE EXPENDITURE.
-The templates for the budget are available here PBF Project Financial Report June 2022 Strengtjhening Sustainable and Holistic Reintegration of Returnees in The Ga 🛓 Project Markers Please select the Gender Marker Associated with this project Score 1 for projects that contribute in some way to gender equality, but not significantly (less than 30% of the total budget for GEWE) Score 2 for projects that have gender equality as a significant objective and allocate between 30 and 79% of the total project budget to GEWE Score 3 for projects that have gender equality as a principal objective and allocate at least 80% of the total project budget to Gender Equality and Women's Empowerment (GEWE) Please select the Risk Marker Associated with this project Risk marker 0 = low risk to achieving outcomes Risk marker 1 = medium risk to achieving outcomes Risk marker 2 = high risk to achieving outcomes Please select the PBF Focus Area associated with this project (1.1) Security Sector Reform (1.2) Rule of Law (1.3) Demobilisation, Disarmament and Reintegration (1.4) Political Dialogue (2.1) National reconciliation (2.2) Democratic Governance (2.3) Conflict prevention/management (3.1) Employment (3.2) Equitable access to social services (4.1) Strengthening of essential national state capacity (4.2) Extension of state authority/Local Administration (4.3) Governance of peacebuilding resources (including PBF Secretariats) Is the project part of one or more PBF priority windows?
-Select all that apply Gender promotion initiative Youth promotion initiative Transition from UN or regional peacekeeping or special political missions Cross-border or regional project None PART I: OVERALL PROJECT PROGRESS
+Amount expended to date on efforts contributiong to gender equality or women's empowerment is US \$ 455384.4.
+Is this correct?
+Correct Incorrect If it is incorrect, please enter the expenditure to date on GEWE in US dollars 375391.57 ATTACH PROJECT EXCEL BUDGET SHOWING CURRENT APPROXIMATE EXPENDITURE.
+The templates for the budget are available here PBF Project Financial Report June 2022 Strengtjhening Sustainable and Holistic Reintegration of Returnees in The G Project Markers Please select the Gender Marker Associated with this project Score 1 for projects that contribute in some way to gender equality, but not significantly (less than 30% of the total budget for GEWE) Score 2 for projects that have gender equality as a significant objective and allocate between 30 and 79% of the total

+Please select the PBF Focus Area associated with this project

+(1.1) Security Sector Reform

+(1.2) Rule of Law

+(1.3) Demobilisation, Disarmament and Reintegration

+(1.4) Political Dialogue

+(2.1) National reconciliation

+(2.2) Democratic Governance

+(2.3) Conflict prevention/management

+(3.1) Employment

+(3.2) Equitable access to social services

+(4.1) Strengthening of essential national state capacity

+(4.2) Extension of state authority/Local Administration

+(4.3) Governance of peacebuilding resources (including PBF Secretariats)

+Is the project part of one or more PBF priority windows?

+Select all that apply

+Gender promotion initiative

+Youth promotion initiative

+Transition from UN or regional peacekeeping or special political missions

+Cross-border or regional project

+None

+PART I: OVERALL PROJECT PROGRESS